Jinger Duggar Is Pregnant With a Baby Girl After Suffering Miscarriage

 Congratulations are in order for Jinger Duggar!

 The Counting On star is pregnant.
 She's expecting a baby girl with her husband Jeremy Vuolo.
+The bundle of joy is due this November.

 The happy news comes less than two years after the couple welcomed their daughter Felicity.